osamakawish/Z/Documentation/2 Design/_Design.md

 ![](Increment_Example.png)

 Visibility doesn't need to change.
-The text won't be overflowing the boundary, we want the button to show, and it is on restrict by default.
+The text won't be overflowing the boundary, we want the button to exist, and it is on restrict by default.

 ### Trait Tree